iewaij/data-analytics-bank-marketing/docs/content/03_data_preparation.md

         }
 ```

+## Partition Data

-After importing the data, we need split the dataset into trainning set and test set.
+After importing the data, we need split the dataset into train set and test set.
 The models will be trained and tuned on the trainning set and test set will be used only for final validation purposes.
 However, simply sampling the dataset may lead to unrepresenatative partition given that our dataset is imbalanced and clients have different features.
 To solve this problem, `scikit-learn` provides a useful function `StratifiedShuffleSplit()` to select representative data into test set and train set, which is shown below as sample code:

 ```python
 from sklearn.model_selection import StratifiedShuffleSplit